 The team at Seneca IM set out its intention, in mid-2017, to reduce SIGT's allocation to equities during the next few years with the aim of being significantly underweight by 2020.
-(We first commented on this in our update note of 13 June 2017 and have commented on the progress made in every note since.)
-This process has continued since we published our annual overview note in June 2018.
+(QuotedData first commented on this in its update note of 13 June 2017 and has commented on the progress made in every note since.)
+This process has continued since QuotedData published its annual overview note in June 2018.
 The key changes are as follows: